-RV Must-Have Accessory #1: Robust RV Sewer Hose
+RV Must-Have Accessory #3: Robust RV Sewer Hose with a Clear Elbow

 You absolutely must have a good strong sewer hose to empty out your black water tank.
 Bizarrely, these do not come standard with all RVs.
 I have heard sad tales of people on their first trip, suddenly realizing they just don’t have this essential item.
 And even if it does come standard, this thing is as vital as your tires.
 So check the quality of the sewer hose, and if it seems even the tiniest bit suspect, upgrade to a quality item that is rated for freezing conditions, such as the highly rated Dominator RV Sewer Hose Kit.
 Make sure you have an extension too – every RV site is different, and you don’t want to find your hose is too short to reach the dump tank!